Portable LoRaWAN Mesh Relay Gateway: Raspberry Pi Zero Field Deployment

 Temporary mounting:

-Positioning tips:
+Positioning strategy:

 Use Cases